The jwt vmod allows for the manipulation, creation, and verification of JWT and JWS tokens.

 TIME .get_nbf()

-parameter of the JWT payload.
-You must call reader.has_nbf()
+Get the nbf claim parsed from the JWT payload.
+You must call

-before calling this function to make sure you have an nbf
+reader.has_nbf() before calling this function to make sure you have

 Arguments: None